 Most wind turbines are painted white or gray, an attempt to make them as visually inconspicuous as possible.
 But white paint can indirectly lure birds and bats, researchers found in a 2010 study, by attracting the winged insects they hunt.
 White and gray turbines were second only to yellow ones in attracting insects, according to the study, including flies, moths, butterflies and beetles.

-Purple turned out the be the least attractive color to these insects, raising the possibility that painting wind turbines purple might alleviate some bird and bat fatalities.
+Purple turned out to be the least attractive color to these insects, raising the possibility that painting wind turbines purple might alleviate some bird and bat fatalities.
 The researchers stopped short of advocating that, however, noting that other factors — such as heat given off by turbines — could also be encouraging wildlife to fly near the spinning blades.

 4. New designs